lokisk1155/Facelook/README.md

 PostgreSQL is a robust, SQL-compliant database system, renowned for its advanced features, data integrity, and support for complex queries.
 Its relational nature allows for efficient organization and manipulation of data, making it an excellent choice for platforms like Facebook that require extensive Create, Read, Update, and Delete (CRUD) operations.

 ### AWS
-Amazon Web Services (AWS) proved crucial in my project, especially through the use of S3 for robust, scalable cloud storage and IAM for secure access management, enabling efficient and secure image uploads.
+Integrated S3 for robust, scalable cloud storage and IAM for secure access management, enabling efficient and secure image uploads.
 This integration highlights AWS's versatility and capacity to enhance web applications, ranging from straightforward hosting to complex, data-driven functionalities

 # 📝 Architecture